looora/civ6/Tipps.md

   * When making peace deals with the AI, make sure to let the AI cede (=abtreten) the already conquered cities.
 Otherwise they'll just get your conquered city back instead.
 * City States
   * When entering a new era, city state missions change!
+* Civics
+  * Unlocking Monarchy will change Maneuver to NOT work with your horsemen (incl.
+Saka Horse Archers), in addition Feudalism will change your agoge card into feudal contract which will also stop working with your horsemen (incl.
+Saka).